eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 But manually stepping backwards would be extremely tedious.

 But we know that the constant `303` is introduced from the addition `202 + 101`, and the input of node `51 MulI` must be set after that.
 We are interested when this link has changed.
-I get there by setting a watchpoint on the memory location of `_in[2]`:
+In the JVM C++ code of `node.hpp`, we can see that the input-edges of a `Node` are stored in the `_in` array.
+I can track changes on such and input-edge by setting a watchpoint on the memory location of `_in[2]`:

 ```
 (rr) p find_node(51)->in(2)